zz2liu/RnaSeq-HpcPipelines/README.md

 ls --help
 man ls #/ to search; arrows to navigate; q to quit
 </pre>
-- navigate in the tree: cd, pwd
+- navigate in the tree: cd
 <pre>
 pwd  #find where you are
 cd /  #go to root